vianvi/SpecFlowSearchTfl/README.md

-# TfL website – Journey Planner Search widget
+# TFL website – Journey Planner Search widget

 The aim of this project is setup basic UI automation framework using Specflow,C#, Selenium Webdriver and Chrome Driver.

 ## Setup
 The template used is SpecFlow Project in Visual Studio.

+## Run
+Run in Visual Studio Test Explorer.
+Run command line : Project location `dotnet test` .

 ## Approch